How do hurricanes Helene and Milton affect the US presidential race?

 Báo điện tử VOV•11/10/2024

-VOV.VN - Two major hurricanes, Helene and Milton, have recently made landfall in the United States, causing great damage to the country and also significantly affecting the election race that is approaching its final stage.
+VOV.VN - Two major hurricanes, Helene and Milton, have recently made landfall in the United States, causing great damage to the country and also significantly affecting the election race that is approaching its final stages.

 Hurricane Milton seen from a satellite from outer space.
 Photo: Reuters

-Mr. Trump attacks the Democratic Party
+Mr. Trump attacked the Democratic Party

 Ms. Harris responded strongly.

-In an interview on the Weather Channel on October 9, Vice President Kamala Harris strongly responded to the attacks from Republicans: "This is not the time for us to be criticizing each other as Americans," Ms. Harris said.
-"Anyone who considers themselves a real leader 'rolls up their sleeves and gets to work', instead of just talking nonsense."
+In an interview on the Weather Channel on October 9, Vice President Kamala Harris strongly responded to the attacks from Republicans: "This is not the time for us to criticize each other as Americans," Ms. Harris said.
+"Anyone who considers themselves a real leader 'rolls up their sleeves and gets to work,' instead of just talking nonsense."
 President Biden called Florida officials on the evening of April 9, before Hurricane Milton made landfall in the state.
 Before that, he also spoke with Democratic and Republican senators from states heavily affected by Hurricane Helene to quickly deal with the aftermath of the storm.
-“I have directed my team to do everything we can to save lives and help communities before, during and after the storm — the one that just passed and the one that is coming.
-This is the most important message I have for those in the affected areas: Please listen to your local authorities, follow all safety instructions and evacuation orders.
-This is a very serious situation,” Biden said at the end of a long day overseeing the federal response to the storms.
+"I've directed my team to do everything we can to save lives and help communities before, during, and after the storm — the one that just passed and the one that's coming.
+This is the most important message I have for people in affected areas: Please listen to your local authorities, follow all safety instructions and evacuation orders.
+This is a very serious situation," Biden said at the end of a long day overseeing the federal response to the storms.

 Comment (0)